 Mindfulness is a practice based on Zen Buddhism, it has become increasingly popular as a way of self-calming and as a method of changing eating behaviors.
 Mindful eating encourages us to gain awareness of our eating experiences and has little to do with the concern of calories, carbohydrates, fat, protein, weight on the scale or any type of restrictive diet.
 It instead focuses on the sensual awareness of the food.
 It encourages us to become familiar with what foods we like or the proportions we prefer.

-Mindful eating means being present in the moment when you are eating food.
-To eat mindfully, you should avoid distractions such as screens, eating on the go or in a rush.
+No one has the same experience with the same food every time.
+The idea is for people to have their own experiences and to be in the moment.
+To begin practicing mindful eating you should avoid distractions such as screens, eating on the go or the focus on calories.
 Re-connect with your hunger cues, remember what its like to feel hungry and what it is like to feel full.
 Digestion starts in your mouth, so don’t forget to chew properly!
-When you chew properly, you have already started the breaking down of your food.
+When you chew properly, you have already started the breaking down of food.
 Make sure you sit, chew and breathe when you eat.
 Avoid mindlessly inhaling your food.

 EXAMINE HOW YOU VIEW FOOD

 The food you fuel yourself with is EVERYTHING.
 It impacts your energy, your mood, your skin and even your personality.
 It all begins with what is on your plate.
 You get to choose how good you feel, and learning which foods work for your unique body is essential for optimal performance in every area of life.
 Honor where you are, and start to tune in.
 The best fuel for you may not be the same as anybody else.